Types of Degrees Music Majors Are Getting

 |Hispanic or Latino||1,949|

-Students from other countries are interested in Music, too.
+Music appeals to people across the globe.
 About 6.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea